xobs/xoblogs/_posts/rpi/2012-08-30-pwm-driver-part-1:-housekeeping.md

 just created a generic module that doesn't really do anything interesting except exist.
 If you've checked all errors and clean up everything correctly, you should be able to load and unload your driver all day without leaking any data.
+This is the basis for rapidly developing new
+features: Incremental updates that don't break existing functionality, yet add new features.

-Next we'll get around to actually making the PWM do something.
+Next time we'll get around to actually making the PWM do something.